henryhoenig/race_louisville_traffic_stops/README.md

 ## The role of geography in outcomes
 &nbsp;
 &nbsp;
-### Louisville ranks as 30th most segregated city in U.S., according to Census Bureau.
+### Louisville ranks as 30th most segregated city in U.S., according to Census Bureau
 &nbsp;
 &nbsp;
 &nbsp;